Things To Do In Wroclaw, Poland [Guide By Locals]

 The most peculiar thing about the Wrocław market square is the fact that its central part, the mid-market block, is twisted by 7° clockwise compared to the rest of the buildings.
 Why it looks like that is a mystery – one says it was the builders’ mistake, other that it was a planned action to simply create a larger commercial square.

-Wrocław Main Market Square with colorful buildings
+Colorful buildings in Wrocław Main Market Square

-Best things to do in Wrocław - Main Market Square with fountain
+Wrocław Main Market Square with a fountain

 Currently Wrocław Main Market Square is vibrant, colorful, and always full of life.
 You’ll find there many restaurants and cafes, shops, and certainly, you’ll come across street artists who will try to entertain you.
-Visiting Wrocław Market Square is definitely the best thing to do in Wrocław that simply can’t be missed.
+Visiting Wrocław Market Square is the best thing to do in Wroclaw that simply can’t be missed.

-Important note for dwarf hunters: market square (and its surroundings) is a place where you’ll find most dwarfs.
+Important note for dwarf hunters: Market Square (and its surroundings) is a place where you’ll find most dwarfs.

 Wrocław Main Market Square - Colorful Old Buildings

-Main Market Square in Wrocław Poland
+Main Market Square in Wrocław

 Wrocław Town Hall